 Intercultural Communication (3 credits)

-Intercultural Communication Practicum (3 credits)
+Intercultural Communication Internship (3 credits)

-This three-credit hour practicum is designed to provide the student with hands-on, work-integrated learning in a professional setting.
+This three-credit hour internship is designed to provide the student with hands-on, work-integrated learning in a professional setting.
 Students will complete all necessary training for their assigned role(s), and work up to 37.5 hours per week in their role(s).
 They will set their own professional objectives and evaluate their progress towards achieving those objectives over the course of their program.
 They will study crucial Disney operations: guest services, leadership, marketing and people management.
-At the end of the practicum, they will analyze their progress towards meeting their professional objectives, and assess their overall experience.
+At the end of the internship, they will analyze their progress towards meeting their professional objectives, and assess their overall experience.

 Applied Intercultural Communication (6 credits)